ellysh/video-game-bots/OtherApproaches/output-device-emulation.md

 Also there is a `ShowError` function, which is used to show a message box with the code of last occurred error.

+You can connect Arduino board, launch Notepad application and start the `ControlKeyboard.au3` script.
+The text "Hello world!" will be typed in the Notepad window.

 ## Mouse Emulation

 ## Keyboard and Mouse Emulation